aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 }

 ## Introduction
-[Moiva.io](http://moiva.io/)'s npm dependencies haven't been updated for a while and I thought the time has come.
+[Moiva.io](http://moiva.io/)'s npm dependencies had not been updated for a while and I thought the time has come.

 The update didn't go well though.
 So I came up with a "workaroud".